 Before your surgery, a doctor or nurse will clean the area.
 They’ll then use a special pen to outline it and inject your skin with medicine so you won’t feel any pain.

 The surgeon will remove the visible part of your cancer with a scalpel.
-She’ll also remove a thin layer of tissue under the visible tumor and put on a temporary bandage.
+They’ll also remove a thin layer of tissue under the visible tumor and put on a temporary bandage.
 The tissue will then be taken to the lab to be looked at under a microscope.
 If there’s still cancer, more layers will be removed, one at a time, until no more cancer can be seen.

 Cutting away the skin might take just a few minutes, but the analysis can take much longer, maybe up to an hour.
 You may want to bring a snack to eat or something to read to help pass the time.